-- improving the investigation and prosecution of loverboys; and
+- improving the investigation and prosecution of loverboys;

 - providing victims with services and protection.

-Resources to improve the approach to tackling loverboys
+Resources to improve our approach

-- youth workers;
+- youth care workers;

 - mental health workers;

 - professionals working in institutions for people with minor intellectual disabilities;